MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Build a Simple Calculator Contract.md

-# Building a Simple Calculator Contract
+# Build a Simple Calculator Contract
 Learn how to implement a simple calculator in Solidity.

 ---